Pull Slice in Golf (Get Rid of The Pull Slice For Good, Causes & Fixes)

 1. Clubface Square to Target at Address

-The first action I take when I’ve developed a pull slice is to check that my clubface is square to the target at address.
+The first step is to make sure your clubface is square to your target at address.

-In addition, I ensure that my toes point parallel to the target to discourage an inside path through impact and produce a straighter launch.
+In addition, make sure you are set up parallel to the target to discourage an inside path through impact and produce a straighter launch.

-When I think I am aligned with my target, I look down at my clubface and draw an imaginary straight line.
-If it points to the left or right of the intended target, I adjust the clubface until it is square to my starting line.
+When you think you are aligned with your target, look down at the clubface and draw an imaginary straight line.
+If it points to the left or right of the intended target, adjust the clubface until it is square to the starting line.

 2. Progressive Ball Placement